Upcoming events

 Competition & Credit Judging Rules

-If you’d like to learn more about the credit system, please go to our website: https://www.taxidermy.org.uk/Credit-System
+To learn more about the credit system, please visit our website

 Introduction